 |Seneca School, which is nestled in the southeastern corner of Bear Valley, currently serves

-grades kindergarten through eight.
+grades kindergarten through six.
 These students are from the surrounding areas of Bear Valley, Silvies Valley, and Izee, as well as students

 from Canyon Creek and the John Day/Mount Vernon area.